DataDog/documentation/content/en/logs/guide/best-practices-for-log-management.md

 #### Anomaly detection monitors

-To create an anomaly detection monitor to alert on any unexpected log indexing spikes:
+Create an anomaly detection monitor to alert on any unexpected log indexing spikes:

-1. Navigate to [Monitor > New Monitor][13] and select **Anomaly**.
+1. Navigate to [Monitors > New Monitor][13] and select **Anomaly**.
 2. In the **Define the metric** section, select the `datadog.estimated_usage.logs.ingested_events` metric.
 3. In the **from** field, add the `datadog_is_excluded:false` tag to monitor indexed logs and not ingested ones.
 4. In the **sum by** field, add the `service` and `datadog_index` tags, so that you are notified if a specific service spikes or stops sending logs in any index.